This course is not taking registrations any longer.

 - Invitation to participate or volunteer in several professional development roles in the ASM Education Department.

 - Invitation to submit a poster or short talk ("microbrew") at ASMCUE 2020.

 - Invitation to participate in a biology education research learning community after completion of the series.

 Questions?
 Contact Rachel Horak, ASM Education Specialist, firstname.lastname@example.org

 All members except for Supporting Members qualify the ASM member rates.

 No refunds will be given for individual webinars.
 Refunds for the 6-webinar series are subject to an administrative fee of $50.
-In case of live event time conflicts, all participants who pay the registration fee will be given access to the recordings for a limited time.
+In case of live event time conflicts, all participants who pay the registration fee will be given access to the recordings until June 30, 2020.